Writing Algorithms

 # In Initialize

-equity = self.AddEquity("SPY")
+equity = self.add_equity("SPY")

-forex = self.AddForex("EURUSD")
+forex = self.add_forex("EURUSD")

 # In OnData

-trade_bar = slice.Bars["SPY"];
+trade_bar = slice.bars["SPY"];

-collapsed = slice.QuoteBars["EURUSD"].Collapse() # Collapses QuoteBar into TradeBar object
+collapsed = slice.quote_bars["EURUSD"].collapse() # Collapses QuoteBar into TradeBar object

-self.Plot("<chartName>", "<seriesName>", trade_bar)
+self.plot("<chartName>", "<seriesName>", trade_bar)

-self.Plot("<chartName>", "<seriesName>", collapsed)
+self.plot("<chartName>", "<seriesName>", collapsed)

 // In Initialize